-Identification of Suitable Sites
+Identification of Candidate Sites

-Call for sites and consultation
+Call for Sites

-3.5.
-As part of the early engagement stage of the new Local Plan, a 'call for sites'; was undertaken between 18th January and 31 May 2016 to establish which sites land developers and other interested parties wished to be considered for development through the new Local Plan.
-Consultees on the Local Plan database were notified of this exercise and asked to fill in a form to ascertain their intentions for the land.
-The stage was publicised through press releases, events and on the Council's website.
-A total of 308 sites were put forward for consideration for various proposed uses at this stage.
-The Council continued to receive site suggestions after the official call for sites, and where these accorded with the emerging settlement hierarchy were assessed.
+- 3.4.
+As part of the early engagement stage of the new Local Plan, a Call for Sites was undertaken between 18 January and 31 May 2016 to establish which sites landowners, developers, and other interested parties wished to be considered for development through the new Local Plan.
+Consultees on the Local Plan database were notified of this exercise and asked to complete a site promotion form to ascertain their intentions for the land.
+The Call for Sites was publicised through news releases, events and on the Council's website.
+A total of 308 sites were put forward for consideration for various proposed uses at this stage. - 3.5.
+The Council continued to receive site suggestions throughout the Local Plan preparation process.
+These were assessed where they accorded with the emerging spatial hierarchy and the assessment of these is detailed in the Site Assessment Booklets.